niolabs/docs/docs/getting-started/locally/add-instance.md

 # Add Instance

-Once you have a local instance running, you can edit it using the System Designer.
+Once you have a local instance running, you can edit it using the nio System Designer.
 The log messages indicate that your nio instance is available at `http://localhost:8181`.
 Based on the configured **access mode** in the instance, you need Basic Authentication to communicate with the instance.
 To connect to your local instance:

-1. Select the name of your system, either in the left navigation panel or the breadcrumb above the contextual toolbar.
+1. Select the name of your nio system, either in the left navigation panel or the breadcrumb above the contextual toolbar.
 1. Click **create local instance**.
 1. Complete the **create local instance** window:
   * In the **instance name** box, enter your instance name.